USA Today editorial board bashes Trump

 This is not the first time that the editorial board at USA Today has made its views on Trump's fitness for office known.

-In September 2016, the editorial board broke with its long-standing tradition of not endorsing a candidate in presidential elections by penning an op-ed entitled "Trump is 'unfit for the presidency."
+In September 2016, the editorial board broke with its long-standing tradition of not endorsing a candidate in presidential elections by penning an editorial entitled "Trump is 'unfit for the presidency."
 It wasn't so much an endorsement of Hillary Clinton as it was an anti-endorsement of Trump.

 "This year, the choice isn't between two capable major party nominees who happen to have significant ideological differences," read the piece.
 "This year, one of the candidates -- Republican nominee Donald Trump -- is, by unanimous consensus of the Editorial Board, unfit for the presidency."